fwup-home/fwup/README.md

 # Installing

-The simplest way to install `fwup` is via a package manager.
+The simplest way to install `fwup` is via a package manager or installer.

 On OSX, `fwup` is in [homebrew](http://brew.sh/):